Five Truths Regarding Your Credit Score

 In addition to FICO, each of the three major credit bureaus – Experian, TransUnion, and Equifax – use the VantageScore model.
 Each of your scores varies across all three bureaus, as creditors may report your credit history to one bureau, but not another.

-2. Your Credit Score Affect More Than Just Your Ability to Qualify for Credit
+2. Your Credit Score Affects More Than Your Ability to Qualify for Credit

 If you have no interest in financing anything — be it a car, a home, or purchases on a credit card — what difference do your credit scores really make?